Gruntfuggly/remembrall/README.md

 <img src="https://raw.githubusercontent.com/Gruntfuggly/remembrall/master/resources/icons/light/edit.svg?sanitize=true" height="16px" align="center"> Modify the text of the item<br/>
 <img src="https://raw.githubusercontent.com/Gruntfuggly/remembrall/master/resources/icons/light/trash.svg?sanitize=true" height="16px" align="center"> Remove the item from the tree<br/>

+There is also a context menu providing the following commands:

+**Set Icon**<br/>
-The icon shown in the tree can be changed to an icon from the [octicons](https://octicons.github.com/) set.
+Change the icon shown in the tree to one from the [octicons](https://octicons.github.com/) set.

+**Mark As Done/Mark As New**<br/>
+Show the item in a smaller font if you want to show it as done, but not delete it yet.

 ### Configuration